 The deadlines for filing an appeal and preserving your rights arrive soon after a Judgment, so litigants must act quickly.
 Therefore, if you believe that the Judge made a legal error or abused their discretion, it is important that you contact your current attorney immediately to see if they are willing to appeal your case.

 Given the complexities of appellate litigation, it is important to choose a skilled, experienced attorney for your appeal.
 Some of the representative appellate work of the attorneys at Cline, Braddock & Basinger, LLC includes:

 - Richardson v.
 Richardson, 564 S.W.3d 711 (W.D.
 2018) (reversing a decision to exclude certain marital property income from a spousal maintenance calculation)

 - Thomas v.
 Moore, 410 S.W.3d 748 (W.D.
 2013) (reversing calculation of a child support award)

 - R.T. v.
 M.E.S., ED107477 (affirming a child custody and child support Judgment)

 If you need representation for an appeal, our attorneys can advise you whether you may have a meritorious appeal from your Judgment.

-This article advocates for formally adopting the ABA Standards for Imposing Lawyer Sanctions (the “Standards”) in Missouri attorney ethics discipline cases.
-Since the Standards have not been adopted in Missouri, the Missouri Supreme Court is essentially left with total discretion in the rules for…Read More »
+This article advocates formally adopting the ABA Standards for Imposing Lawyer Sanctions (the “Standards”) in Missouri attorney ethics discipline cases.
+Since the Standards have not been adopted in Missouri, the Missouri Supreme Court is essentially left with total discretion in the rules for ethics…Read More »